I am getting lazy.

 Trona (please pardon me Trona hometown patriots) is terrifying.
 The town is dominated by Searles Valley Minerals - according to Wikipedia, a fairly large mining operation, started by John Searles in 1873.
 Now it is shipping out about 1.7 million tons of corrosive or causting minerals like borax, boric asid, soda ash and salt.

 The abundance of said chemicals in local soil makes Trona a bit of a national celebrity, boasting the only dirt high school football field in the nation (go Tornadoes!).
 Real estate is golden here: where else in California can one buy a five-bedroom, two-bathroom, 2000-square foot house for $15K?
-Here are some memorable quotes from an old article in LA Times:
+Here are some memorable quotes from

 "The San Bernardino County Sheriff's Department has offered deputies willing to work in Trona free housing and less jail duty.
 Most prefer jail."